In seminary, I remember learning about how pastors are gifted at listening, and pastoral care, and counseling. That didn’t really sound like me.

 Thankfully, I didn’t face those same expectations.
 Starting a faith community from scratch gave me the freedom and permission to discover and express my unique calling rather than being forced into the pastoral stereotype.
 Yes, I preached and provided pastoral care, but I felt most alive when I had opportunities to craft and cast a vision, to help and empower people to discover and live out their callings in the neighborhood and workplace, and to create risky, new initiatives that form community and pursue justice.

-[Tweet “Starting a faith community from scratch gave me permission to discover and express my unique calling”] Little by little, supported and sharpened by the saints of our young church plant, in a particular time and place I unearthed my pastoral identity.
+Little by little, supported and sharpened by the saints of our young church plant, in a particular time and place I unearthed my pastoral identity.
 But I still felt like I didn’t have the language to capture the fact that there is a host of ways to be a “pastor”—until I came across a conversation taking place in missional church circles about something called “APEST” leadership.

 Expanding Ministry Molds with APEST